-Traditional Treatments for Acoustic Neuroma
+Acoustic Neuroma Treatment

-Alternative Treatments for Acoustic Neuroma
+Alternative Acoustic Neuroma Treatments

 However, if you do require treatment, an excellent alternative option is Gamma Knife, a form of stereotactic radiosurgery.
 While this may sound like another surgical option, it is actually a form of radiation therapy that uses a highly focused beam to target a very specific site.
-Using the Gamma Knife system, the neurosurgeon is able to target your acoustic neuroma precisely, shrinking and destroying the tumor while sparing nearby structures.
-This reduces the risk of permanent hearing damage or other risks that are associated with surgery.
+Using the Gamma Knife system, the neurosurgeon can target your acoustic neuroma precisely, shrinking and destroying the tumor while sparing nearby structures.
+This procedure reduces the risk of permanent hearing damage or other risks that are associated with surgery.

-Treating Your Individual Condition
+Treating Your Specific Condition